Eastern Kentucky University Scholarships (2025–2026)

 Does EKU offer a campus-wide flagship (competitive) scholarship?
 Not for the 2025–2026 cycle based on current public information.
 EKU’s major awards are admission-based (automatic merit).
 We will re-verify each year.

 Where should competitive students look instead?
-Check the Honors section (selective admission with an annual Honors scholarship) and the Hidden Gems for study abroad, ROTC, and need-sensitive programs.
+Check the Honors section (selective admission with annual Honors scholarship) and the Hidden Gems for study abroad, ROTC, and need-sensitive programs.
 Departmental scholarships are handled within colleges and programs and will appear in their own section (not here).

 Can flagship/competitive awards (if added later) stack with automatic merit or ACM?
 EKU’s policy limits stacking of institutional scholarships and notes that ACM replaces institutional merit.
 Any future flagship award would follow those stacking rules unless EKU states otherwise.